Oh how I love a blazer for taking an outfit up a notch in the style stakes.

 I know, it freaks out my clients too when I suggest colour but trust me, a blazer is the easiest way to lift your basics and the perfect way to wear your ‘best’ colour close to your face to really make your eyes and smile shine.

 You don’t need to do your blazer up…I never do…ever.
 Buy your blazer so it’s fitted (but still comfortable), this will enhance your curves.
-Make sure you can comfortably move your arms, if you can’t you’ll never wear your blazer.
+Make sure you can comfortably move your arms.

 Look for stretch fabrics or ponte panels in your blazer, a little stretch and ‘give’ is so much more wearable.